RayKahn/space_game_ai/README.md

 "design a p5js implementation of a space shooting game.
 It must be extremely polished and I want you to build all the sprites and assets yourself.
 I don't want to import any assets."

+Additional prompt improved the game with the addition of `esc` command:

+"refactor the game and add an esc feature to terminte an existing game and take the user back to the prompt screen of the game.
+Make sure that you update the landing screen to let the user know about this additional functionality."

 ## Features

 - Mouse-controlled spaceship